Ryan Glasgow: New England Patriots

 On November 4, 2020, Glasgow was signed to the New England Patriots practice squad.
 Glasgow was released by the Patriots on November 10.

 New Orleans Saints

 On November 17, 2020, Glasgow was signed to the New Orleans Saints practice squad.
 He was elevated to the active roster on November 21 and November 28 for the team's weeks 11 and 12 games against the Atlanta Falcons and Denver Broncos, and reverted to the practice squad after each game.
 On January 18, 2021, Glasgow signed a reserve/futures contract with the Saints.
 He announced his retirement from the NFL on August 7, 2021.

 Personal life

-Glasgow's older brother, Graham, is a center for the Denver Broncos, while his younger brother, Jordan, was a linebacker for the Indianapolis Colts.
+Glasgow's older brother, Graham, is a guard for the Detroit Lions, while his younger brother, Jordan, was a linebacker for the Indianapolis Colts.